jacquesCedric/Ananke/README.md

 # Ananke ![](https://github.com/jacquesCedric/Ananke/blob/master/megadl/Assets.xcassets/AppIcon.appiconset/icon_32x32.png?raw=true)

 ![](https://github.com/jacquesCedric/Ananke/blob/master/anankeScreen.png?raw=true)
 A macOS application that allows you to download files and folders from the popular file-sharing service, Mega.nz.
-This application also bypasses download restrictions for non-pro users.
+This used to allow users to bypass download restrictions.

+Now deprecated as mega has patched this aspect of their api.

 ### Prerequisites
 - MacOS 10.11 or greater